khoanguyn1411/OlistStoreDA-Python/README.md

     from google.colab import drive
     drive.mount('/content/drive')
     ```
 - Changing raw_path string into your dataset folder path.
-For example, my raw_path is '/content/drive/MyDrive/Tài liệu UPDRIVE/Data/' so I put it into raw_path variable and let the code below it to import all the csv files.
+For example, my folder path is '/content/drive/MyDrive/Tài liệu UPDRIVE/Data/' so I put it into raw_path variable and let the code below it to import all the csv files.

     ```python
     raw_path = '/content/drive/MyDrive/Tài liệu UPDRIVE/Data/'